×

 What are the main benefits of modern cloud native security?

-Modern cloud native security tools are fast evolving.
-As of 2022, tools have become less segmented; cloud native application protection platforms (CNAPPs) can now secure environments centrally, instead of requiring teams to juggle multiple tools (which increases the probabilities of security issues).
+Modern cloud native security tools are evolving quickly.
+As of 2024, tools have become less segmented; cloud native application protection platforms (CNAPPs) can now secure environments centrally, instead of requiring teams to juggle multiple tools (which increases the probability of security issues).
+Today’s cloud native application security solutions are also more resilient.
+They can remain online despite infrastructure outages, for example.
+They’re more automated, too, which helps DevOps save time and focus on security strategy.

 What is a CNAPP?